NishantPrabhu/Image-Captioning-with-PyTorch-and-Keras/README.md

 from tqdm.notebook import tqdm
 ```
 # Image feature generation
 The first thing we do is create rich features from images, which should be representative of its contents.
-It is best to use pre-trained deep CNNs for this task, since they are (usually) trained on very large datasets like ImageNet and can generate excellent features.
+It is best to use pre-trained deep CNNs for this task, sihttps://i.imgur.com/uYMAQXo.pngnce they are (usually) trained on very large datasets like ImageNet and can generate excellent features.
 I am going to use **VGG-16 by PyTorch**, which is VGGNet with 16 layers.
 The model's general architecture looks like the image below.

 <p align="center">
     <img src="https://i.imgur.com/ReXf1XA.png" alt="VGGNet architecture" width="700" />